 - Travel costs (hotel and mileage) for participants traveling more than 100 miles round trip to the in-person workshops will be reimbursed by ATLAS.

 - In order to support participation, programs will receive a stipend of $400 per team member upon their completion of all required cohort activities.

-What will you learn by being in this cohort?
+What will I learn by participating in this cohort?

 Program teams will be able to:

 - Articulate the benefits of standards-based education for their students, program, & staff

 - Align materials and resources used regularly in ABE instruction